MischaU8/yumyum/modelling/create-a-male-clevis_hIuwnz9UyMU.md

 Uploaded: 2023-04-26

-yum yum Floyd here with a quick look at creating a male clevis and plasticity start by activating the center point Arc tool and create an arc then activate the line tool and snap the start of the line
+yum yum Floyd here with a quick look at creating a male clevis in Plasticity start by activating the center point Arc tool and create an arc then activate the line tool and snap the start of the line